Skip to content

 After uploading your image, create a Worker that will enable you to transform text to image.
 This image can be used as an overlay on the background image you uploaded.
 Use the rustwasm-worker-template.

-Create a new Worker project called worker-to-text using the worker-rust template:
+Create a new Worker project using the worker-rust template:

 You will now make a few changes to the files in your project directory.